Iceland, Europe -

 - Waterfalls: Gullfoss, Seljalandsfoss, Hraunfossar, and Skógafoss

 - Wildlife: Whales, Puffins, Dolphins, Artic Foxes and Terns, Seals, Common Snipe, Ravens, Golden Plovers, and Reindeer, Icelandic Horses, and Sheep

-In Iceland, our accommodations are a mix of hostels, cabins, and tent camping.
-Bunk beds are available in hostels and cabins.
-We camp during our time on the 4-day Laugavegur Trek, on Golden Circle Day, and during our 2-day stay at Skaftafell National Park.
+In Iceland, our accommodations are a mix of hostels and tent camping.
+Bunk beds are available in hostels.
+We camp during the majority of our time in Iceland.
 Showers will be available every three to four days.
 Bathrooms will be flush toilets at hostels and a mix of latrines and backcountry bathrooms on the trek.

 Tuition (Airfare and baggage not included)